jrobledob/R2M_Colombia_banana_and_plantain/README.md

 | Total | Plantain | Seed Systems                                        | \#B1EEB6 | 7.1428571 | SS     |
 | Total | Plantain | Social Sciences                                     | \#BEF4BE | 0.5494505 | SocSci |

-## Question 3: How many years of experience do you have in each department?
+## Question 3: Do you work in a public or private institution/company?

 ``` r
 #selecting only question 3----